-This course is a theory Certificate and is designed to be combined with the RHS Level 2 Certificate in Practical Horticulture.
-Together, these qualifications make up the Level 2 Certificate in the Principles and Practices of Horticulture.
+This course is a theory Certificate and is designed to combine with the RHS Level 2 Certificate in Practical Horticulture.
+Both these qualifications together make up the Level 2 Certificate in the Principles and Practices of Horticulture.
 Please note that RBGE does not deliver the RHS Level 2 Certificate in Practical Horticulture and our own RBGE Certificate in Practical Horticulture does not count towards the RHS award.